Steps to Homeownership

 STEP 3: MAKING AN OFFER AND SECURING A RATIFIED CONTRACT TO PURCHASE

-- You'll need a Pre-Approval letter in hand before most sellers will consider your offer.
+- You'll need a Pre-Approval letter, provided by your Loan Officer, in hand before most sellers will consider your offer.

 - There may be a bit of “back and forth” negotiating with the Seller before both parties reach an agreement and sign the contract.